 The 5 Badass Natural Disasters Facts

-The nature that enables life on earth also has enough strength to drastically change the world.
-The unprecedented movement of the earth causes many deadliest natural disasters such as earthquakes, tsunamis, volcanic eruptions and landslides.
+The nature that enables life on Earth also has enough strength to change the world drastically.
+The unprecedented movement of the Earth causes many of the deadliest natural disasters, such as earthquakes, tsunamis, volcanic eruptions, and landslides.

 Violent natural disasters have been a fact of human life since the beginning of the species, but the death toll of the oldest of these disasters has been lost to history.
 According to the International Federation of Red Cross and Red Crescent Societies, more than half of all natural disaster deaths worldwide are attributable to drought and famine.